LordOfTrident/reicaster/README.md

 - [ ] Textured floor, ceiling
 - [ ] Doors, thin walls with transparency
 - [ ] Lighting system (possibly with shadow casting)

+## TODO
+- [ ] All of the milestones
+- [ ] Proper z player position and velocity
+- [ ] Proper mouse look
+- [ ] Comment source code
+- [ ] Wall x and y size and position inside a block property
+- [ ] A wall property to attach it either to floor or ceiling (for DOOM-like doors)
+- [ ] DOOM-like doors (sliding up using the wall height and z position property)

 ## Bugs
 If you find any bugs, please create an issue and report them.